Chart Color Schemes

 Lavington has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 26 projects that could impact the area.
-Key projects include Lavington Swim Centre Redevelopment, Lavington Social Housing Project, River Gum, and Kerr Road Infrastructure Upgrades.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 26 projects that could affect this region.
+Notable initiatives include the Lavington Swim Centre Redevelopment, River Gum project, Lavington Social Housing Project, and Kerr Road Infrastructure Upgrades.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.